Keto Bacon and Blue Cheese Zoodles

 Crispy bacon and creamy crumbled blue cheese are combined with Italian flavors of tomato, basil and olive oil to create a light and flavorful dish.
 This low carb pasta can be enjoyed any time of year, but it is especially delicious when the weather is warmer and tomatoes and basil are in season.

 You can also spiralize the zucchini yourself using a spiralizer or cut the zucchini into thin julienne strips with a chef’s knife.
 Depending on the size of your whole zucchini, two zucchinis will usually yield 4 cups of zoodles.
-If you are in the market for a good spiralizer, is one by
+If you are in the market for a good spiralizer, the one by

 Yes, totally!
 Cherry tomatoes work just fine in this recipe.
 They’ll add a little burst of sweetness and still pair perfectly with the bacon and blue cheese.